turbot/steampipe-plugin-azuread/docs/index.md

 You may specify the tenant ID, client ID, and client secret to authenticate:

-- `tenant_id`: Specifies the Tenant to which to authenticate.
+- `tenant_id`: Specify the tenant to authenticate with.
-- `client_id`: Specifies the app client ID to use.
+- `client_id`: Specify the app client ID to use.
-- `client_secret`: Specifies the app secret to use.
+- `client_secret`: Specify the app secret to use.

 ```hcl
   connection "azuread_via_sp_secret" {